polkadot-developers/knowledgebase/current/runtime/storage.md

 ### Verify First, Write Last

-The state of a blockchain network's storage is immutable; data can be changed, but there will always be a record of these changes, and making them typically incurs costs.
-Because of this, it is important that data is only persisted to runtime storage when it is certain that all preconditions have been met.
-In general, code blocks that may result in mutating storage should be structured as
+Substrate does not cache state prior to extrinsic dispatch.
+Instead, it applies changes directly as they are invoked.
+If an extrinsic fails, any state changes will persist.
+Because of this, it is important not to make any storage mutations until it is certain that all preconditions have been met.
+In general, code blocks that may result in mutating storage should be structured as follows:
-follows:

 ```rust
 {